 At its heart, the framework is built on Selenium WebDriver v3 and runs using NUnit and SpecFlow and the feature files are described in third-person business domain language to allow for better business collaboration.

 Tests have been designed for robustness and stability, but are also efficient and configured to run in parallel.
 Total execution time is around 5 minutes.
-They currently run against Google Chrome (Windows OS) in SauceLabs (our cloud cross-browser testing platform) to provide a consistent operating platform and to improved stability.
+They currently run against Google Chrome (Windows OS) in SauceLabs (our cloud cross-browser testing platform) to provide a consistent operating platform and to improve stability.
 They have also been configured to run in our TeamCity CI pipeline against our SIT environment.

 We have done away with the Page Object Model and PageFactory, and have adopted the Screenplay pattern (formerly the Journey pattern), to maximise maintainability and code reuse.
 This pattern introduces more layers of abstraction and offers a more SOLID approach.